-Maumee Bay State Park Golf Course has low, rolling mounds, bent grass fairways, greens and tees, numerous sand bunkers and ponds.
-A golf pro-shop is in operation with a PGA-certified professional on staff.
+Maumee Bay State Park Golf Course has low, rolling mounds, bent grass fairways, greens and tees, and numerous sand bunkers and ponds.
+A golf pro-shop offers a PGA-certified professional on staff.

-Hunting is not permitted in the state park.
-Mallard Club Marsh Wildlife Area is adjacent to the park.
+Hunting is not permitted in the state park, however, Mallard Club Marsh Wildlife Area is adjacent to the park.

 Picnic areas with tables and grills are adjacent to the beach areas.